google/model-viewer/packages/render-fidelity-tools/README.md

 To get started, follow the instructions in [the main README.md file](../../README.md).

-In order to run `npm run update-screenshots`, you must have `imagemagick` installed.
+In order to run `npm run render-goldens`, you must have `imagemagick` installed.

 On macOS, you can install `imagemagick` with homebrew: `brew install imagemagick`